horovod/horovod/docs/spark.rst

 and local filesystems.

 `Petastorm <https://github.com/uber/petastorm/blob/master/petastorm/pytorch.py#L258>` based data loader is used by default, but user can define a custom data loader by overriding the `BaseDataLoader` interface.
-A async data loader mixin can also be added on top of the data loader.
+An async data loader mixin can also be added on top of the data loader.
 Additionally, the KerasEstimator now supports a DataModule argument that is similar to the Lightning DataModule which abstracts the data loading and allows for alternative implementations: